High-Skilled Immigration

 The J-1 exchange visitor program is widely used, by about 300,000 J-1 participants in the U.S. in most years, divided among 15 categories of participants, the vast majority of whom return home after their J-1 period of stay.
 Sometimes, 30% of all J-1 participants in a particular year are researchers – with about three-quarters of all J-1 researchers engaged in STEM activities.
 However, the J-1 category for researchers has been utilized very rarely by host companies.

 By design, the State Department’s J-1 program brings exchange visitors to the United States with an intent for participants to return home.
-Even though J-1 visa holders in the researcher category are permitted to remain in the country for up to five years, it is not a clear fit for companies, given that they are typically making hires of indefinite duration employees.
-Moreover, some J-1 participants from a selection of countries are required to return home for two years before they can stay in the U.S. long term – these are individuals subject to the Exchange Visitor Skills List, where the United States believes it important to encourage those countries’ economic development.
+Even though J-1 visa holders in the researcher category are permitted to remain in the country for up to five years, there is no direct or specific pathway from J-1 researcher to indefinite duration employment, which is commonly what companies may be seeking.
+Moreover, some J-1 participants from 45 countries are required to return home for two years before they can stay in the U.S. long term – these are individuals subject to the Exchange Visitor Skills List (which no longer includes India or China), where the United States believes it important to encourage countries’ economic development.
 That said, there is no limitation or prohibition associated with a J-1 visa holder in the researcher category seeking a different visa status after completion of the exchange visitor program should intent change over a five-year period of research, with the exception of those subject to the Exchange Visitor Skills List who do not obtain a waiver of the two year home-country physical presence requirement.

 So far, U.S. industry —which funds and performs about 90% of America’s experimental STEM R&D and just under 60% of America’s applied STEM R&D — has barely tapped the tremendous potential of the J-1 visa program.
 Instead, the J-1 category for researchers, which allows up to five years of authorized stay in the U.S. and no per country limits, has been utilized almost exclusively by U.S. universities, hospitals, government, and major non-profit research institutions.
-But the State Department remains interested in connecting already designated exchange sponsors with U.S.-based STEM host businesses, including small and midsize STEM enterprises that may benefit from the global perspective added by a J-1 researcher.
-This seems to correlate nicely with the priorities reflected in new government funding for research, innovation, and economic development hubs and the executive order on AI (section 5.1 talks about international STEM talent for AI and other critical and emerging technology fields).
+But the State Department’s STEM Research Initiative can connect already-designated exchange sponsors with U.S.-based STEM host businesses, including small and midsize STEM enterprises that may benefit from the global perspective added by a J-1 researcher.
+This seems to correlate nicely with the priorities for research, innovation, and American leadership in AI and other critical and emerging technology fields.

 Clusters of high intensity science and technology activity across the U.S. are, in part, built on an understanding that there is intrinsic value in bringing a diversity of thought to teams at various entities within the hub of activity.
 Adding a global perspective through J-1 researchers would integrate individuals who bring different lenses, different backgrounds, different perspectives — and so may therefore see possibilities that no one saw before, particularly relevant to STEM R&D whether basic, experimental, or applied.